benstitousofiane/lune/README.md

 - cos : return the cos of an number (rad)
 - tan : return the tan of an number (rad)

-➡️ estampe : the semi-graphic lib for lune 📜📈.